We independently research, test, and recommend the best products; you can learn more about our review process here.

 Specs

-- Length – 12 feet
+• Length – 12 feet

-- Width – 30 inches
+• Width – 30 inches

-- Weight – 63 pounds
+• Weight – 63 pounds

-- Capacity – 350 pounds
+• Capacity – 350 pounds

 Pros

-- Lots of storage
+Lots of storage for your gear and snacks

-- Inexpensive for a fishing kayak
+Inexpensive for a fishing kayak

 Cons

-- Low seat height
+Low seat height gets uncomfortable

-- Not as stable because it’s more narrow
+Not as stable because it’s narrow

-- The dry box is known to leak
+The dry box is known to leak

 Why We Chose It

-Wilderness Systems makes excellent kayaks and kayaking accessories.
+Wilderness Systems makes solid kayaks and kayaking accessories.
 The Tarpon 120 Sit-on-Top Kayak is no different.
 While I think a few improvements could be made, this kayak is tough to beat for the price.

-I know many people love kayaking with their dogs; I don’t recommend kayak fishing with your dog so that you don’t accidentally hook them, but this kayak is dog-friendly when you’re not fishing, so feel free to bring along your four-legged friend!
+I don’t recommend kayak angling with your dog so that you don’t accidentally hook them or they go jumping in after your fish, but this kayak is dog-friendly when you’re not fishing, so feel free to bring along your four-legged friend!

 Since Wilderness Systems makes kayak fishing accessories, their kayaks are often very customizable, which means you can fish how you want to instead of adjusting to the kayak.
-I discovered that the dry box has a design flaw and won’t keep everything dry, so don’t put anything in there that can’t get wet.

 The Wilderness Systems Tarpon 120 is an excellent ocean kayak because of its size and amount of storage space.